netwerk-digitaal-erfgoed/registry-poc/api-4.md

 This document is a fourth iteration of a specification in which dataset descriptions are crawled after registration.
 As organisation information is part of the (crawled) dataset descriptions, there is no need for a seperate administration of organisations.
 Authentication/authorization is not needed as data is crawled from the websites of (to be trusted) publishers of dataset descriptions.

 Elements not yet included: API versioning and API rate limiting.

-filtering, searching, including wildcards, aliases for common queries (eg. list all organisation with 'archive' in the name), paginating, sorting (only nice-to-have).

 # <a id="design-principles">Design principles</a>